Monday through Friday for the Northern itinerary and Tuesday through Friday for the Southern one

 The Luis Barragan Tour offers two different itineraries depending on your preferences and which day of the week you choose to travel.
 Both include exclusive access to private properties and other works Luis Barragán designed in Mexico City.

-All Luis Barragan tours are given by licensed architects and available in English, Spanish, French or German.
+All Luis Barragan tours are given by licensed architects and available in English, Spanish or French.

 A suggested read before your tour: Alice Gregory’s New Yorker story on Luis Barragan